Information below includes COVID-19 updates from the Province of Alberta, Alberta Education and Alberta Health Services.

 Anyone who received a first mRNA dose in June can also now book their second dose once four weeks have passed since their first shot.
 This means that more than 983,000 Albertans can book second appointments through Alberta Health Services (AHS) and participating pharmacies and physician clinics.

 Albertans who had their first immunization with Pfizer or Moderna (mRNA vaccine) four weeks ago or more can book their second dose through the Alberta Health Services online booking tool, by calling Health Link at 811 or through participating physicians’ offices or pharmacies.
-To find the closest pharmacy with the earliest available booking date, check the list at Alberta Blue Cross
+To find the closest pharmacy with the earliest available booking date, check the list at Alberta Blue Cross.

 Albertans who received a first dose of AstraZeneca should continue to wait a minimum of eight weeks before booking their second dose to ensure best effectiveness.
 Appointments can be booked through Alberta Health Services by calling 811.